skip navigation

 Q: HOW ROUGH DOES IT GET ON THE ICE?

-Player safety is the top priority, followed closely by having fun!
+Player safety is our league's top priority, followed closely by having fun!
 Most of us play to get the stress out of our lives – not add to it.
 Everyone is expected to be a good sport.
-If someone is not, the referees deal with it on the ice and the board can take disciplinary action off the ice.
-This is very rare in our league which says a lot about the awesome women who skate with AWHL!
+If someone is not, the referees deal with it on the ice and if necessary, the board can take disciplinary action off the ice.
+This is very rare in our league, which says a lot about the awesome women who skate with AWHL!

-Our athletes have a wide range of experience from the hot-shot comp players who've gone on to conquer the college level to the hockey PLAYING moms and grandmas who decided it was time to get off the bleachers and get on the ice.
+Our athletes have a wide range of experience, from hot-shot comp players who have college experience, to complete newbies who have learned to skate and play hockey as adults, to parents and grandparents who decided it was time to get off the bleachers and get on the ice.

 Q: WHAT GEAR IS REQUIRED?